-Leaked document indicates Microsoft revamping political donations
+Leaked document indicates Microsoft is revamping political donations

 “I think the move is significant because it shows that the employee pressure is really working,” Ceglowski tells Fast Company.

 He cited as points of controversy donations to politicians whose views differ from Microsoft’s stated positions.
-For instance, MSPAC has given to Senate Majority Leader Mitch McConnell, who opposed the Obama-era DACA protections to undocumented immigrants brought to the US as small children.
+For instance, MSPAC has given to Senate Majority Leader Mitch McConnell, who opposed the Obama-era DACA protections to undocumented immigrants brought to the U.S. as small children.
 Meanwhile, Microsoft has joined a lawsuit challenging the Trump administration’s termination of DACA.

 “The tension between this company’s stated values and their political giving is becoming untenable,” says Ceglowski.